-Day 11: Kunming
+Day 11: Kunming Meals: B, L, D

-Drive 1 1⁄2 hours to the Stone Forest and spend the morning exploring the unusual limestone rock formations of the Kunming Stone Forest.
-This involves around 2 1⁄2 hours walking along cobblestone paths to view the maze of rock pinnacles, lake and ponds.
+Drive 1 and a half hours to the Stone Forest and spend the morning exploring the unusual limestone rock formations of the Kunming Stone Forest.
+This involves around 2 and a half hours walking along cobblestone paths to view the maze of rock pinnacles, lake and ponds.
 After lunch, you will drive back to Kunming for an afternoon at leisure.
+This evening, dine on a local dish, Across the Bridge Noodles.

-Kunming Stone Forest - Located 120km south east of

-Kunming, the Stone Forest consists of thousands of narrow, fantastically shaped pillars of rock, scattered over an area of more than 80 hectares.
+Kunming Stone Forest - Located 120km south east of Kunming, the Stone Forest consists of thousands of narrow, fantastically shaped pillars of rock, scattered over an area of more than 80 hectares.
 The park is designed so that you can follow a walkway through the formations of water pools and grey pinnacles, the tallest of which is over 30m high.
 See if you can find the following formations for yourself - Everlasting Fungus, Baby Buffalo, Moon Grazing Rhino, Sword Pond and Baby Elephant.